Structure constants of Peterson Schubert calculus: Structure constants of Peterson Schubert calculus

+\begin{corollary} The structure constant $d_{I,J}^K$ (and the structure constant $c_{I,J}^K$) is a polynomial in $t$ with non-negative coefficients for all $I, J, K\subset\Delta$. \end{corollary}

 \begin{proof} It is well known that the entries of the inverse of any Cartan matrix are all non-negative (see, for example, \cite[Exercise 13.8]{humphreys1972}), hence by \eqref{eq-def of matrix} and Lemma \ref{lem: manifestly positive formula}, all matrices $(d^{K}_{i, J})_{J, K}$ in Theorem \ref{thm-main} are polynomials in $t$ with non-negative coefficients.
-Since the entries in the product of such matrices remain polynomials in $t$ with non-negative coefficients, this corollary follows directly. \end{proof}
+Since the entries of the resulting matrix product are still polynomials in $t$ with non-negative coefficients, this corollary follows directly. \end{proof}

 We have the following corollary, which gives a simple criterion for when the structure constants are non-zero.

 \begin{corollary} The structure constant $c_{I,J}^K\neq 0$ (equivalently, $d_{I,J}^K\neq 0$) if and only if \item[$\quad\bullet$] $K \supset I \cup J $, and \item[$\quad\bullet$] For each connected component $K_k$ of $K$, we have $|K_k|\leq|K_k\cap I| + |K_k\cap J|$. \end{corollary}